getong/flutter_rust_bridge_tutorial/src/building-a-simple-app/building-for-android.md

 ---

-Completing the remaining steps for Android and listing some pitfalls.
+Listing some pitfalls and completing the remaining steps for Android.

 ---